 Chase Freedom Unlimited

-The Chase Freedom Unlimited is quite similar to the Freedom Flex.
-In fact, the Freedom Unlimited is the same in every way except for their earning structures.
+The Chase Freedom Unlimited is similar to the Freedom Flex.
+In fact, the Freedom Unlimited is the same in every way except for their earning structures and networks.
 This means that the Freedom Unlimited is redundant to the Freedom Flex for some people.

-Both cards earn 5x UR points per dollar on Travel from the Chase Travel Portal.
-They also both earn 3x UR points on Dining and Pharmacy purchases.
-However, the Freedom Unlimited earns 1.5x UR points on all other (non-bonus) purchases.
+Both cards earn 5x UR points (or 5% cash back) per dollar on travel purchased via the Chase Travel Portal.
+They also both earn 3x UR points (or 3% cash back) on dining and pharmacy purchases.
+However, the Freedom Unlimited earns 1.5x UR points (or 1.5% cash back) on all other (non-bonus) purchases.
+That’s 50% more than the one point (or 1% cash back) per dollar you can earn with the Freedom Flex.
 On the other hand, the Freedom Flex earns 5x UR points on the rotating categories.
+The Freedom Unlimited does not have any rotating categories.

-Plus, the Freedom Unlimited comes with a sign-up bonus worth 20,000 UR points (or $200).
+Plus, Chase is offering a sign-up bonus worth 20,000 UR points (or $200) for the Freedom Unlimited.
 You can earn this bonus by spending just $500 within the first three months.
-Like the Freedom Flex, the Freedom Unlimited has no annual fee and rewards from both cards can be transferred to a premium Chase Card account.
+Like the Freedom Flex, the Freedom Unlimited has no annual fee and rewards from both cards can be transferred to a premium Chase credit card account.
+Both cards earn cash back without a premium Chase credit card.

 American Express Everyday Card